-<!-- A meta tag that redirects after 5 seconds to one of my PHP tutorials--> <meta http-equiv="refresh" content="5;url=https://thisinterestsme.com/detecting-ajax-requests-with-php/">
+<!-- This meta tag redirects after 5 seconds--> <meta http-equiv="refresh" content="5;url=https://thisinterestsme.com">

-A few pointers on this method:
+A few points about this method:

 - Inside the content property, we declare that we want to redirect to the URL above after 5 seconds.
-If you want to redirect after 2 seconds or 10 seconds, then simply replace the number 5.
+If you want it to redirect after 2 seconds or 10 seconds, then simply replace the number 5.

 Redirect using PHP.

-//Set Refresh header using PHP. header( "refresh:5;url=https://thisinterestsme.com/php-forcing-https-over-http/" ); //Print out some content for example purposes. echo 'This is the content.';
+//Set Refresh header using PHP. header( "refresh:5;url=https://thisinterestsme.com/code" ); //Print out some content for example purposes. echo 'This is the content.';

 If you run the PHP snippet above, you’ll see that the message is displayed for five seconds.
-Then, the redirect occurs.